-- See a step-by-step guide to applying for coverage. - Find more information about how to help consumers fill out paper applications.
+See a step-by-step guide to applying for coverage.

 Marketplace Application Checklist

 To make the application process quicker and easier, it is helpful for consumers to gather certain information about themselves and their household before they start their Marketplace application or renew their Marketplace coverage.
 This includes: